The Bankrate promise

 - Immediate diversification.
 A bond ETF can provide you immediate diversification, both across your portfolio and within the bond portion of your portfolio.
 So, for example, by adding a bond ETF to your portfolio, your returns will tend to be more resilient and stable than if you had a portfolio consisting of only stocks.
 Diversification usually leads to lower risk.

 - Targeted exposure to bonds.
 Even within the bond portion of your portfolio you can have different kinds of bond ETFs, such as a short-term bond fund, an intermediate-term fund and a long-term fund.
 Each will respond differently to changes in interest rates, and generally creates a less volatile portfolio if added to a stock-heavy portfolio.
 That’s valuable for investors, because they can select exactly the segment of the market that they want to own.
 Want only a slice of intermediate-term investment-grade bonds or a swath of high-yield bonds?
 Check and check.

 - No need to analyze individual bonds.
 Rather than having to investigate a variety of individual bonds, investors can select the kinds of bonds they want in their portfolio and then “plug and play” using the ETF they want.
 That also makes bond ETFs an ideal solution for financial advisors, including robo-advisors, who need to fill out a client’s diversified portfolio with the right level of risk and return.

-- Liquidity.
+- More accessible.
 Another great aspect of bond ETFs is that they actually make bond investing more accessible to individual investors.
 The bond market can be somewhat opaque, relative to the stock market, with a lack of liquidity.
 In contrast, bond ETFs are traded on the stock market like a stock, and offer investors the ability to move in and out of a position quite easily.
 It might not seem like it, but liquidity may be the single largest advantage of a bond ETF for individual investors.